Jigsaw-Code/outline-sdk/README.md

 Choose from one of the following methods to integrate the Outline SDK into your project:

 - **Generated Mobile Library**: For Android, iOS, and macOS apps.
-Uses [`gomobile bind`](https://pkg.go.dev/golang.org/x/mobile/cmd/gomobile) for generating Java and Objective-C bindings.
+Uses [`gomobile bind`](https://pkg.go.dev/golang.org/x/mobile/cmd/gomobile) to generate Java and Objective-C bindings.
 - **Side Service**: For desktop and Android apps.
 Runs a standalone Go binary that your application communicates with (not available on iOS due to subprocess limitations).
 - **Go Library**: Directly import the SDK into your Go application.
 [API Reference](https://pkg.go.dev/github.com/Jigsaw-Code/outline-sdk).
 - **Generated C Library**: Generate C bindings using [`go build`](https://pkg.go.dev/cmd/go#hdr-Build_modes).

 The Outline Client uses a **generated mobile library** on Android, iOS and macOS (based on Cordova) and a **side service** on Windows and Linux (based on Electron).

-Below we provide more details on the integration approaches.
+Below we provide more details on each integration approach.

 ### Generated Mobile Library